ERPLibre/erplibre-3D-printing-addons/README.md

 ---

-After installation of the modules, 4 port redirection are required on the machine used for the connections :
+After installation of the modules, 4 ports forwarding (ssh forwarding) are required on the machine used for the connections :
 - **8069** : allow connection to ERPLibre
 - **7136** : allow connection to the G-Code Viewer (PGcode Viewer)
 - **7125** : allow connection to the websocket of the printer linked with that G-Code Viewer instance
 - **5000** : allow connection to the SuperSlicer Server

-**N.B.** : Those redirections can be on the same Domain (IP).
+**N.B.** : Those forwarding can be on the same Domain (IP).
 (Example : 127.0.0.1)